PatrickFis/Azure-Study-Notes/SC-900 Notes.md

 - AAD threat intelligence - User activity that is unusual for the given user or is consistent with known attack patterns

-# Security
+# Security Capabilties in Azure
 ## DDoS Protection
 Types of attacks:
-- Volumetic - Volume-based attacks that flood the network with seemingly legit traffic to overwhelm available bandwidth.
+- Volumetric - Volume-based attacks that flood the network with seemingly legit traffic to overwhelm available bandwidth.
 Legit traffic can't get through.
 Measured in bits per second.
 - Protocol - Render target inaccessible by exhausting server resources with false protocol requests that exploit weaknesses in layer 3 (network) and layer 4 (transport) protocols.
 Measured in packets per second.
 - Resource (application) layer attacks - Target web application packets to disrupt the transmission of data between hosts.